Plate-Tonic/platetonic-part-b/README.md

 The key features will include:

-- **Buttons**: This will allow the user to navigate between the following options such as clicking on subscription to view it in the content next to it (on the right).
+- **Buttons**: This will allow the user to navigate between the following options such as clicking on Current Meals to view it in the content next to it (on the right).
 - **Information Box**: A windowed area next to the button navigations will show the user relevant information to what they have clicked on
   - For example, clicking on Current Meals after viewing their personal details will change the window to show the user their current meal plan.